Thehackerash/google_solution_challenge/README.md

 Creating a model that predicts the livability of a city based on environmental changes, including land use, deforestation, urban expansion, and pollution indices.
 This project leverages real-time satellite data and machine learning techniques to provide valuable insights for urban planning and public awareness.

+## what we have to do
+- search for data and apis for all kind of pollution indexes
+- data of past years for training the machine learning model
+- apis for showing the real time info of indexes
+- a dynamic list of top ten cities (first we will work on top 10 cities of india) which would change acc. to a livability index considering all the other pollution indexes.

 ## Project Outline

 ### 1. Data Collection